koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_35_img_1.md

+# The image 1 in slide 35 of lecture 7 contains:
 The image shows a comparison of obligations, risks, and costs between sellers and buyers according to Incoterms 2020, which are a set of international commercial terms.
 These terms delineate the responsibilities of sellers and buyers in international trade, impacting supply chain analytics in several ways:

 1. **General Obligations**: Both parties have distinct general obligations (A1 for sellers, B1 for buyers) affecting compliance and efficiency metrics.